OVERVIEW

 Seahouses, a 20 min drive from Fenwick is our resting place for the next 2 nights—a quiet pause (Selah) before tomorrow’s sacred crossing.
 We end the day reminded that pilgrimage is not only about the destination, but about being present to God in every step.

-HOTEL: The Bamburg Castle Inn, Seahouses
+HOTEL: Bamburg Castle Inn, Seahouses

 Included Meals: